ThakkarVidhi/restaurant-review-analysis/README.md

 ## Project Description

-**Insight Platter** is a tool designed to analyze customer reviews from **OpenTable**.
-It performs sentiment analysis to evaluate customer opinions and feedback.
-By understanding customer sentiments, businesses can enhance their services and elevate customer satisfaction.
-This project offers actionable insights into customer behavior, enabling restaurants to make data-driven decisions.
+**Insight Platter** s a full-stack application that automates the process of collecting and analyzing restaurant reviews from **OpenTable**.
+It uses a machine learning-based sentiment analysis pipeline to classify customer feedback and display insights through interactive visualizations.
+The platform empowers restaurants to make data-driven decisions that improve service quality and customer satisfaction.

 ---